kobman/KOBman/GREENLIGHT.md

 ## Building Greenlight

 Go to your terminal and type the following command
-$ kob install --dev greenlight hyperledgerkochi
+$kob install --dev greenlight hyperledgerkochi